Hear Our Shelties Talk

 For instance, dog talk includes several types of growls.
 Take the fierce, menacing growl meaning "back off!"
 Or the softer, playful growl which means "come on then!" in a mock fight.

-In any case, the Sheltie talk is a really endearing trait, and can be a useful way for your Shetland Sheepdogs to communicate their needs.
+In any case, the Sheltie talk is a really endearing trait, and can be a useful way for your Shetland Sheepdog to communicate their needs.

 How To Photograph Your Dog